Wagtail: Taxonomy

 where the sub-Saharan lineage was later isolated.
 The African pied wagtail (and possibly the Mekong wagtail) diverged prior to the massive radiation of the white-bellied black-throated and most yellow-bellied forms, all of which took place during the late Piacenzian (early Late Pliocene), c.
 3 mya.

-Three species are poly- or paraphyletic in the present taxonomical arrangement and either subspecies need to be reassigned and/or species split up.
-The blue-headed wagtail (AKA yellow wagtail and many other names), especially, has always been a taxonomical nightmare with over a dozen currently accepted subspecies and many more invalid ones.
+Three species are poly- or paraphyletic in the present taxonomical arrangement, and either subspecies need to be reassigned and/or species split up.
+The western yellow wagtail (AKA blue-headed wagtail, yellow wagtail, and many other names) especially, has always been a taxonomical nightmare, with ten currently accepted subspecies and many more invalid ones.
 The two remaining "monochrome" species, Mekong and African pied wagtail may be closely related, or a most striking example of convergent evolution.

 Prehistoric wagtails known from fossils are Motacilla humata and Motacilla major.

 Characteristics

 Wagtails are slender, often colourful, ground-feeding insectivores of open country in the Old World.
 Species of wagtail breed in Africa, Europe and Asia, some of which are fully or partially migratory.
-Two species also breed in Alaska, and wintering birds may reach Australia.
+Two species also breed in western Alaska, and wintering birds may reach Australia.